BofA Securities slashes price target on Juniper Networks Inc. [JNPR] – find out why.

 Juniper Networks (NYSE:JNPR), a leader in secure, AI-driven networks, has been honored by Great Place to Work® as one of the 2022 Best Workplaces in Technology™.
 Earning a spot on this prestigious list means that Juniper is one of the best companies to work for in the country.

-Juniper Networks Inc. represents 321.00 million in outstanding shares, while the company has a total market value of $9.30 billion with the latest information.
-JNPR stock price has been found in the range of $27.92 to $28.83.
+It opened the trading session at $28.01, the shares rose to $28.25 and dropped to $27.80, the range by which the price of stock traded the whole day.
+The daily chart for JNPR points out that the company has recorded -18.41% loss over the past six months.
+However, it is still -7.06% lower than its most recent low trading price.

-If compared to the average trading volume of 3.57M shares, JNPR reached a trading volume of 3238195 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 3.54M shares, JNPR reached to a volume of 3884179 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here is what top equities market gurus are saying about Juniper Networks Inc. [JNPR]: